 Leaving so much of my old life behind left me feeling sad and confused for a while.
 But in that time, I rediscovered what lights up my life.

 With the fresh eyes of distance and time, I came home to a cold winter, an opportunity to see life in a new way yet again.
-The more I explored the nature of this place I found myself, both within and without, the more I uncovered all the things that makes life shine for me.
+The more I explored the nature of this place I found myself, both within and without, the more I uncovered all the things that makes me light up from the inside.

-I put my love of chatting and researching into action substitute teaching at a local high school.
+I put my love of chatting and researching into action as a substitute teacher at a local high school.
 All my adventures in life, all my countless internet sleuthing hours, finally feel like they amount to something.
-I get to translate my life lessons into the classroom, and get the adventure of academics (and teen hood) all over again.
+I get to translate my life lessons into the classroom, and get the adventure of academics (and exposure to the turmoil of teen-hood) all over again.

-This is an adventure that attracts me like a moth to flame.
-One day, I was tasked with teaching geometry.
+But both the dark and light of this adventure calls me.
+One day, I was tasked with teaching physics.
 How could I figure this out?
 Who could help me so I can help them?

-You might love the idea of something entirely the opposite.
-As your Saturn looms, explore, and be sure to ask yourself about all the things you collect and have collected.
+As your Saturn looms, explore what sets your heart on fire, and be sure to also take inventory of all the tangible and intangible things you collect and have collected.
 Which ones stay?
 Which ones do you dump?